molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/exit-guidelines-for-general-users.md

 - Get your DMP(s).
 - Go to your tmp folder on the cluster.
 Check all clusters, if you used more than 1.
 - Gather all important data, data you need to store for publication/storage/FAIRdata purposes and organise it logicaly.
 Be critical, only keep the important data.
-- Write or adapt the README for each data set/project.
+- Write or adapt the README for each dataset/project.
 	- Mention your name and contact information
 	- Responsible PIs and contact information
 	- Retention time